 Thank you for your interest in the Sunflower Foundation Nonprofit Center.

 General inquiries and requests can be made using the form below.
-For more information about partnering with the Sunflower Foundation on this initiative, please contact Tiffany Fisher, Director of the Sunflower Nonprofit Center, at 785.588.4884.
+For more information about partnering with the Sunflower Foundation on this initiative, please contact Tami Sterling, Director of the Sunflower Nonprofit Center, at 785.588.4884.